 Eric Hearst, Coordinator of Christian Education, will lead a Town Hall Meeting in Fellowship Hall today after worship.
 Everyone will have the opportunity to learn more about him and to talk about some of the plans taking shape for FPC’s Christian Education offerings this coming fall.

 Join us as we continue our summer tradition of movies on the lawn!
 Bring a chair or blanket to sit on and enjoy family-friendly showings of movies on the church lawn.
-Our August 22 showing is Trolls.
-Movies begin at dusk, approximately 8 pm.
+Our first showing is The Secret Life of Pets.
 Free admission and popcorn.
 Tonight's movie has been moved indoors to Fellowship Hall and will begin at 7:30pm.

 On behalf of Pedals for Progress/Sewing Peace, we are collecting used, rust-free adult and children's bicycles in repairable condition and portable sewing machines in working condition.
 Bikes are sent to developing countries where they are often used as a primary source of transportation.
 As part of its mission, P4P also teaches bicycle and sewing machine repair to provide usable skills in areas where there are few opportunities.
 A $10 minimum donation with each bike or sewing machine is requested toward shipping.
 All material and monetary donations are tax deductible, and a receipt will be provided on site.
 Rain or shine.
 Additional details are available on this flyer, or contact Mike Russell for more information: email@example.com